 CEQ's vision regarding employees is for local Indigenous people to view retail as a career and assume senior management roles.
 This is achieved through investing in employees through training and development and associated mentoring programs.
 Training and education form part of the most significant strategic imperatives of the organisation.
-This investment, however, does come at a cost due to the remote nature of the communities and the availability of certified trainers prepared to work in these locations.
+This investment, however, does come at a cost due to the remote nature of the communities and the availability of certified trainers prepared to work in remote locations.
 Regardless, CEQ has been successful in promoting local employees to store management and regional management positions.

 One of the imperatives of CEQ is for store managers to be able to assume a management role in any organisation.
 The practices that have been adopted at a store level are those that will be accepted in mainstream retail outlets.
 This also forms the basis of the mentoring program that has continued to be enacted during the year as part of the succession plan for CEQ.

 Recognising and rewarding employees is an integral component of CEQ's employment practices.
 In previous years employees would come together to celebrate the success of their achievements.
-In a COVID-19 environment CEQ's annual conference has not been able to be achieved.
-CEQ has instead opted for smaller more personal events held at a store level or regional level.
+During the COVID-19 years the annual conference was unable to be held.
+CEQ delivered a major conference in October 2022 and also provided for smaller more personal events held at a store level or regional level.